PyWiFeS/pipeline/README.md

 `--extract-and-splice`: In addition to the extraction described above, splice together the datacubes and extracted spectra.
 By default, the pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default pipeline setup).
 The user may specify an alternative wavelength spacing in the extraction JSON5 file, and both arms will be interpolated to that scale.

+`--no-processing`: Skip data processing (if, for example, intermediate files have been deleted) and only extract or extract-and-splice the existing datacubes.

 ### Extra usabilities
 #### Multiprocessing